vibhu0209/Angry-Birds-Last-Draft/README.md

 - Inspired by Rovio’s Angry Birds game mechanics.
 - Created using HTML5, JavaScript, and physics libraries.
-- All assets created or sourced with appropriate licenses.
 - Licensed under the MIT License.

 ---